Wednesday, April 10, 2019

 The next day, we left Hobart for Bicheno.
 Along the way, we spotted this breathtaking coastline called Spiky Beach.
 Beside one other car which stopped nearby, we had the beach all for ourselves.
 We spent some time roaming around and enjoying the fabulous views and ambience.

-After leaving Spiky Beach and driving along the Tasman Highway approx. 25 Km away from reaching Bicheno, we saw this signboard of Devil's Corner.
-We immediately signaled to the right and made our way to the public car park.
-We were then greeted by the tall enclosed viewing tower put up by this winery.
-Here at the top of the tower, we caught glimpses of the Coles Bay and the Great Oyster Bay of Tasmania and we were mesmerized by the mildly undulating terrain of this winery.
-As the name of the Great Oyster Bay implies, this is where one can find and taste one of Tasmania best oysters, mussels, scallops, lobsters and abalone.
+After leaving Spiky Beach and driving along the Tasman Highway, about 25 Km before reaching Bicheno, we spotted a sign for Devil’s Corner.
+Without hesitation, we signaled right and turned into the public car park.
+There, we were welcomed by a tall, enclosed viewing tower erected by the winery.
+From the top of the tower, we caught sweeping views of Coles Bay and Tasmania’s Great Oyster Bay, and were mesmerised by the gently undulating terrain of the surrounding vineyards.

 Massive rock formation protects the seafront of